No. 37; Updated December 2014

 1) We cannot gun-proof our children and adolescents.
 Children are playful and active.
 Adolescents are curious and impulsive.
 Such healthy traits when mixed with guns can cause death.

 2) The best way to protect children against gun violence is to remove all guns from the home.
-If guns are kept in the home, there will always be dangers.
+If guns are kept in the home, there will always be danger.

 The following actions are crucial to lessen the dangers: